Technic-M01/My-Webpage/README.md

 The record in the previously created hosted zone is configured to point to the new CloudFront distribution (originally pointing to the S3 buckets website endpoint)

 # Additional Development
-The webpage is currently setup to only show my resumé, but in the future I plan on adding pages to showcase some of the things I've worked on and created both professionally, and as a hobby.
+The webpage is currently setup to only show my resumé, but in the future I plan on adding pages to showcase some of the things I've worked on and created both personally and professionally.

 ## Planned Features